polurupavankumar2007/banking-management-system-cpp/README.md

-#  Banking Management System in C++
+#  Banking System in C++

-A simple Banking Management System developed in C++ that allows users to create accounts, deposit money, withdraw money, and check account balances.
+A simple Banking System developed in C++ that allows users to create accounts, deposit money, withdraw money, and check account balances.
 This project demonstrates the use of classes, objects, functions, and basic banking operations in C++.

 ## Description

-The Banking Management System is a console-based application designed to simulate basic banking operations.
+The Banking System is a console-based application designed to simulate basic banking operations.
 Users can create an account, deposit funds, withdraw funds, and view their account details.
 This project is ideal for beginners learning Object-Oriented Programming (OOP) concepts in C++.

 ##  Features